mdda/deep-learning-workshop/ideas.md

     https://github.com/jazzsaxmafia/show_and_tell.tensorflow/blob/master/Readme.md
       flickr30k

+  Rather than LSTM processing, try for aCNN over the text (like Facebook)
+    Except that attention doesn't seem to be necessary

   Want to see which has faster training (and smaller networks)
+    In each case feed back embedding as next input :
-    Output standard 1-hot LSTM
+      Output standard 1-hot encoding
       Output 511 top words and rest as a word index (possibly with error-correction) Output 511 top words and rest as a word embedding, and look for closest match